MicrosoftDocs/security/ransomware/protect-against-ransomware-phase1.md

 ms.collection:
 - msftsolution-ransomware
 ms.custom: cxdef-zt-ransomware
-description: Prepare your organization so that you can recover from an attack without having to pay the ransom.
+description: Prepare your organization so that you can recover from cybercriminal ransomware attacks without having to pay the ransom.

 ---

-# Phase 1: Prepare your recovery plan
+# Phase 1: Prepare a ransomware attack recovery plan

-The first thing you should do for these attacks is prepare your organization so that it has a viable alternative to paying the ransom.
-While attackers in control of your organization have a variety of ways to pressure you into paying, the demands primarily focus on two categories:
+One thing you must do in advance of a ransomware attack by cybercrimanals is prepare your organization so it has a alternative to paying a ransom.

+Cybercriminal attackers in control of your organization have several ways to pressure you into paying.
+The demands primarily focus on two categories:

-- **Pay to regain access**
+- **Pay a ransom to regain access**

-  Attackers demand payment under the threat that they won’t give you back access to your systems and data.
-This is most frequently done by encrypting your systems and data and demanding payment for the decryption key.
+  Attackers demand payment under the threat that they *won’t give you back access to your systems and data*.
+This is usually done by encrypting your systems and data and demanding payment for the decryption key.

   >[!Important]
   >Paying the ransom isn’t as simple and clean of a solution as it may seem.
-Because you're dealing with criminals that are only motivated by payment (and often relatively amateur operators who are using a toolkit provided by someone else), there is a lot of uncertainty around how well paying the ransom will actually work.
-There is no legal guarantee that they will provide a key that decrypts 100% of your systems and data, or even provide a key at all.
+> Because you're dealing with cybercriminals that are only motivated by payment (and often relatively amateur operators who are using a toolkit provided by someone else), there is a lot of uncertainty around how well paying the ransom will actually work.
+> There is no legal guarantee that they will provide a key that decrypts 100% of your systems and data, or even provide a key at all.
 The process to decrypt these systems uses homegrown attacker tools, which is often a clumsy and manual process.
   >

 - **Pay to avoid disclosure**